pryv/rec.la/README.md

   - from the repository `npm run proxy localhost:3000` to proxy `https://l.rec.la:4443` => `http://localhost:3000`
   - If install with `npm install rec-la -g`, do `$ rec-la-proxy <hostname>:[port] [local port]`

+## Contribution are welcome

+- Use Github Pull request to submit your contributions.
+## License

+ BSD-3-Clause